jaylac2000/Apollo-Network/WorkInProgress.md

 features:
 - JailSystem
-- Vanish System
+- Vanish System (makes it so no one can see your player, hand items and armour)
-- Super Vanish
+- Super Vanish (same as vanish but removes you from the list and broadcasts join/leave message)
-- Invisible System
 - StaffChat
 - Chest Shop
-- WHOIS
 - AntiSpam
 - AntiSwear
 - AutoClearLagg